IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

 Parameters
 ----------

-  service (True, str, None)
-    (Required for new resource) The name of the service offering like cloud-object-storage, kms etc

-  tags (False, list, None)
-    None

-  name (True, str, None)
+  location (True, str, None)
-    (Required for new resource) A name for the resource instance
+    (Required for new resource) The location where the instance available

-  parameters (False, dict, None)
-    Arbitrary parameters to pass.
-Must be a JSON object

   resource_group_id (False, str, None)